Yitzhak (Isaac) Levy: Biography

-In 1954 he founded for the Israeli public radio, Kol Yisrael ('Voice of Israel'), a series of broadcasts in the Ladino language.
-With his wife, Kohava Levy (born in 1946), Isaac Levy had a daughter, Yasmin Levy who continues his musical tradition.
+In 1954 he founded a series of broadcasts in Judaeo-Spanish for the Israeli public radio, Kol Yisrael ("Voice of Israel").
+With his wife Kohava Levy (born in 1946), Yitzhak Levy had four children, including Yasmin Levy who continues his musical tradition.
 Kohava Levy is also a singer of Sephardic songs and is a skilled interpreter of Sephardic music.
 In 1963 he was nominated as director of the section of ethnic music of Kol Yisrael.